 Through the Building with Nature Asia initiative we accelerate adaptation by integrating nature based solutions into water related infrastructure in Asia.
 We are building climate resilient landscapes with multiple benefits to benefit people and nature.

-“Building with Nature Asia” is a regional initiative by Wetlands International and the Indonesian Ministry of Marine Affairs and Fisheries in collaboration with EcoShape, the Global Centre on Adaptation and ONE Architecture, convened in Indonesia, Philippines, India, Malaysia and China.
+“Building with Nature Asia” is regional initiative driven by Indonesia, Philippines, India, Malaysia and China, and led by Wetlands International and the Indonesian Ministry of Marine Affairs and Fisheries in collaboration with EcoShape, One Architecture and the Global Centre on Adaptation.

 The challenge we face